Russian River Health and Wellness Center

 Guerneville, CA

-The site is in a floodplain with concerns about soil settlement and potential flooding.
-The building was considered a Department of Health Care Access and Information (HCAI, formerly OSHPD) level 3 building and was therefore reviewed by Sonoma County.
-The first floor required flood-resilient construction, including rapidly deployable flood barriers at all entrances and elevators.
-Due to the potential of site flooding, the lateral system of the lower level was designed as concrete shear walls that would incur minimal damage and less repairs should the site flood.
-The construction was scheduled around mandated seasonal work stops to minimize the disruption of migrating and nesting birds.
+The site is in a floodplain, which prompted concerns about soil settlement and potential flooding.
+The first floor therefore required flood-resilient construction, including rapidly deployable flood barriers at all entrances and elevators.
+The lateral system of the lower level was designed as concrete shear walls that would incur minimal damage and fewer repairs following a flood.
+The classification of this building as a wellness center did not require it to be reviewed by the Department of Health Care Access and Information (HCAI, formerly OSHPD), and therefore the jurisdiction was Sonoma County.

 Photo Credit: michaelocallahan.com